-PEGAS NONWOVENS SA (hereafter "PEGAS" or "the Company" or "Group") is one of the leading European producers of nonwoven textiles for use primarily in the personal hygiene products market.
-PEGAS supplies its customers with spunbond and meltblown (together "spunmelt") polypropylene- and polypropylene/polyethylene- based ("PP" and "PP/PE") textiles primarily for use in disposable hygiene products (such as baby diapers, adult incontinence and feminine hygiene products) and, to a lesser extent, in construction, agricultural and medical applications.
+PEGAS NONWOVENS SA (hereafter "PEGAS" or "the Company" or "Group") is one of the leading producers of nonwoven textiles in the EMEA region (Europe, the Middle East and Africa) for use primarily in the personal hygiene products market.
+PEGAS supplies its customers with spunmelt polypropylene- and polypropylene/polyethylene- based ("PP" and "PP/PE") textiles principally for use in disposable hygiene products (such as baby diapers, adult incontinence and feminine hygiene products) and, to a lesser extent, in construction, agricultural and medical applications.

-Founded in 1990, the Company has grown over the past 20 years and based on 2012 annual production capacity has become the largest European producer of spunmelt nonwovens for the hygiene industry.
-Currently PEGAS runs two plants with a total of 9 production lines in the Czech Republic and an additional production line in Egypt is under construction.
-The total production capacity of the Company is currently up to 90 thousand tonnes of nonwoven fabric per annum.
-PEGAS consists of a parent holding company in Luxembourg and four operating companies, PEGAS NONWOVENS s.r.o., PEGAS-NT a.s., PEGAS - NW a.s. and PEGAS - NS a.s., all located in the Czech Republic.
-For the purpose of international expansion of PEGAS NONWOVENS SA a new company PEGAS NONWOVENS International s.r.o was established in 2010 and subsequently

-PEGAS NONWOVENS EGYPT LLC in June 2011, which invests in the Egyptian production facility.
-At the end of 2012, PEGAS employed 451 people.
+grown over the past 20 years and based on 2013 annual production capacity has become the largest producer of spunmelt nonwovens in the EMEA region.
+Currently PEGAS runs two plants with a total of 9 production lines in the Czech Republic and one production line in Egypt which commenced its commercial operation in 2013.
+The total production capacity of the Company is currently up to 90 thousand tonnes of nonwoven fabric per annum in the Czech Republic and up to consists of a parent holding company in Luxembourg and four operating companies, PEGAS NONWOVENS s.r.o., PEGAS-NT a.s., PEGAS - NW a.s. and PEGAS - NS a.s., all located in the Czech Republic.
+For the purpose of international expansion of PEGAS NONWOVENS SA a new company PEGAS NONWOVENS International s.r.o. was established in 2010 and subsequently PEGAS NONWOVENS EGYPT LLC in June 2011, which invests in the Egyptian production facility.
+At the end of 2013, PEGAS employed 574 people.